My Courses > CustomizeWoo > Module 6 > Lesson 03: Add Content to Order Emails

 Please note: English captions are enabled by default (click on “CC” in the video player to disable).
 Also, you can click on the “gear” icon to manage quality and playback speed.
 Enjoy!

-Sorry, this video is visible to logged in and fully registered students only.
+Sorry, this video is only visible to logged in Business Bloomer Club members with a PRO PASS.

 14 thoughts on “Add Content to Order Emails